 We teach that, whereas there may be several applications of any given passage of Scripture, there is but one true interpretation.
 It is the responsibility of believers to ascertain carefully the true intent and meaning of Scripture, recognizing that proper application is binding on all generations.
 Yet, the truth of Scripture stands in judgment of men; never do men stand in judgment of it.

-There is but one true and living God; the Maker, Preserver and Ruler of all things, having in and of Himself, all perfections, and being infinite in them all; and to Him all creatures owe the highest love, reverence and obedience.
+We teach that there is but one true and living God; the Maker, Preserver and Ruler of all things, having in and of Himself, all perfections, and being infinite in them all; and to Him all creatures owe the highest love, reverence and obedience.

 III.
 The Trinity

-God is revealed to us as Father, The Son Jesus Christ and The Holy Spirit, each with distinct personal attributes, but without division of nature, essence or being.
+We teach that God is revealed to us as Father, The Son Jesus Christ and The Holy Spirit, each with distinct personal attributes, but without division of nature, essence or being.
 We teach that each Member of the Trinity is deserving of worship and obedience.

 God The Father: We teach that God the Father, the first Person of the Trinity, orders and disposes all things according to His own purpose and grace (Psalm 145:8-9; 1 Corinthians 8:6).
 As the only absolute and omnipotent Ruler in the universe, He is sovereign in creation, providence and redemption (Psalm 103:19; Romans 11:36).